the cost of introducing application security, the cost of security at a scale up

 The OWASP community provides lots of resources, best practices and tools to help any company build an effective AppSec programme.
 However all of that is overwhelming, especially from a scale-up perspective.
 There is a lot of noise in terms of the most efficient security practices and it is unclear where to start.
 Adding security tooling is the obvious low hanging fruit, but does not always bring the best return on investment.
 In fact, it might even be counterproductive and overwhelm the security teams literally with noise.

-What is a good starting point to introduce software security to my firm?
+What is a good starting point to introduce software security in my organization?

 1. Introduce a mandatory general software security training track for everyone in your team.
 This training should at least include a training on OWASP Top 10, security design principlesweb application security fundamentals.
 For a full list I refer to one of my earlier blogs.